-This course will use relevant theory and practical application of marketing analysis, decision making, and planning.
-Students will learn to employ marketing strategies within viable organizational environments.
-Emphasis will be placed on establishing a sustainable competitive advantage to develop, maintain and grow market segments.
-A case study approach along with insight from executive level experts will be woven into course content.
-Nursing (NURS) 507 - Information Technology and Scholarly Activities, 3 Cr.
-This course provides a foundation for utilizing information technology, conducting scholarly activities, and developing writing skills essential for advanced nursing roles.
-The learner enhances literacy in the professional use of online databases and other resources for evidence-based practice.
-Elements of nursing informatics are integrated throughout the course.
-The course serves as a springboard for the integration of essential graduate level nursing concepts by assisting students to be professional and lifelong learners.
+This course uses relevant theory and practical application of brand strategy to provide useful insight and useable tactics that either create, sustain, or enhance the brand's equity.
+Students learn to employ Integrated Marketing Communication strategies within viable organizational environments that can be disruptive in nature to the competitive landscape.
+Emphasis is placed on establishing a sustainable competitive advantage to develop, maintain and grow market segments.
+A case study approach along with insight from executive level experts is woven into course content.

+Nursing (NURS)

 520 - Advanced Nursing Practice Role Development, 2 Cr.

 This course explicates the professional role development necessary to practice and provide leadership as an advanced practice nurse, particularly as a nurse practitioner.
 Relevant professional and health care issues affecting advanced practice nursing are examined with a focus on developing strategies for action.
 Interprofessional collaboration within the advanced practice role is emphasized.
 Prerequisite: 535.

 530 - Nursing Research for Evidence-Based Practice, 3 Cr.

 This course enhances knowledge of quantitative and qualitative research process to further develop skills of inquiry for nurses in advanced roles.
 Research methods applicable to evidence-based practice are examined.
 The research-practice connection is stressed through evidence based appraisal to promote quality care/education, initiate change, and improve practice.
 Prerequisite: 507 or concurrent.

 535 - Advanced Pathophysiology, 3 Cr.

 This course addresses the concepts and mechanisms underlying common pathophysiological problems applicable across the lifespan.
 Normal physiologic changes and those related to disease/pathology are contrasted.
 The clinical manifestations and consequences of altered health states are examined in the context of current research-based practice.
 Knowledge of pathophysiology as a basis for assessment, decision-making, and management is stressed.

 Prerequisite: 507.